Admissions Policy for Year 7 entry in September 2023

 All students of year 11 will be encouraged to apply for the sixth form.
 Applications from students wishing to transfer from another school and who meet the relevant entry requirements will be considered if there are places available on the preferred courses of study after allocation has been made to the current Year 11 candidates.
 In all cases the same admission criteria and oversubscription criteria will apply (see below).

 Internal and external candidates should apply by the appropriate date stated in the current sixth form prospectus.

-For entry onto all Level 3 courses the following qualifications are required:
+For entry onto our academic pathway courses, the following qualifications are required:

-- 5 9-5 grades overall at full GCSE level as a minimum, which must include grade 5 or above in either English Language or English Literature.
+- – A minimum of 5 GCSE grades at 4-9, which must include a grade 4 or above in Maths and either English Language or English

 All courses have additional subject specific entry requirements which can be found on the academy’s website.
 The academy will be pleased to discuss any individual concerns about meeting these.